garretfick/garretfick.github.io/_posts/2015-08-19-setup-and-run-locally-on-windows.md

 Next, install Django into the isolated project space.
 There are two ways do this:

-1. Directly specify Django at the command line
+* Directly specify Django at the command line
-2. Indirectly specify Django via a requirments file
+* Indirectly specify Django via a requirements file

 Heroku specifies dependencies using a requirements file so we should do the same.